Boreal and Religion

 For both religions, being poor and miserable while maintaining a blind unyielding faith in humanity's alleged invisible friend is almost a guarantee of eternal bliss after death.

 They would destroy the paradise we have, or could have here, on a suspicious promise of a better place in the sky.
-Where Christianity and Islam part company is in what you have to do to get there.
+Where Christianity and Islam part company is in their idea of heaven and what you have to do to get there.

 So at Boreal, there is no god?

-I did not say that.
+We did not say that.
 Who knows!
-We are not keen on any religious icon, dead or alive, though we did find ourselves rediscovering Jesus, after reading Thomas Cahill’s beautiful portrait of his life and times in his book Desire of the Everlasting Hills, The World Before and After Christ.
+We are not keen on any religious icon, dead or alive, though we did find ourselves rediscovering a fondness for a carpenter's son after reading Thomas Cahill’s Desire of the Everlasting Hills, The World Before and After Christ.

 If you admit to liking Jesus, why don't you like his religion?